-A drought-operating rule was developed to determine the allowable volume of water that should be abstracted each year from the Rutledge and Ihlazi Dam.
-The Eshowe WSS was chosen as a priority system for the development of operating rules as a result of the low storage volumes at both the Rutledge and Ihlazi Dams (DWS, 2015).
-The operating rules for these dams include the following (DWS, 2015):
+The water supply operating rule aims to utilise resources in the most cost efficient manner while maximising the yield of the system.
+In the Eshowe WSS, for example, DWS (2016) concluded that it is more cost-effective to optimise supply from the local Rutledge Park and Eshlazi Dams before water is transferred from the Goedertrouw Dam.
+A drought-operating rule was developed to determine the maximum allowable volume of water that should be abstracted each year from the Rutledge Park and Eshlazi Dam.
+The Eshowe WSS was chosen as a priority system for the development of operating rules as a result of the low storage volumes at both the Rutledge and Eshlazi Dams (DWS, 2016).
+The operating rules for these dams include the following (DWS, 2016):

-- If the dams were spilling, a maximum of 8 MI/d could be withdrawn from the local resource (peak capacity of the local WTW); and - Once the dam stops spilling, the abstraction should be reduced to a maximum of 5.8 Me/d.
+- If the dams were spilling, a maximum of 8 Me/day could be withdrawn from the local resource; and - Once the dam stops spilling, the abstraction should be reduced to a maximum of 5.8 Me/day.

-The drought operating rule curtailment curves for the Eshowe WSS are shown in Figure 16.7.
+The drought operating rule curtailment curves for the Eshowe WSS are shown in Figure 16.8.
 The rule is based on three decision date curves (August, May and February).

-Figure 16.7 The drought operating rules (Curtailment curves) for the Eshowe WSS (DWS 2015).
+Figure 16.8 The drought operating rules (Curtailment curves) for the Eshowe WSS (DWS 2015).

-The following conclusions can be drawn from the curtailment curve (Figure 16.7):
+The following conclusions can be drawn from the curtailment curve (Figure 16.8):

-- The maximum amount of water that should be allocated from the two local dams is 2.1 million m^3/a (5.8 Me/day), when the storage volume is 100%; - Once the combined storage volume drops below 80%, allocation should be reduced to less than 2 million m3/a (5.5 Me/d); and - If the combined storage level drops to approximately 50%, the maximum allocation should be reduced to 1.5 million m3/a (4.1 Ml/d) for a May decision date and 1.2 million m3/a (3.3 Ml/d) for a February decision date.
+- The maximum amount of water that should be allocated from the two local dams is $2.1 \text{ million m}^3/\text{a}$ (5.8 Me/day), when the storage volume is 100%; - Once the combined storage volume drops below 80%, allocation should be reduced to less than 2 million m3/a (5.5 Me/day); and - If the combined storage level drops to approximately 50%, the maximum allocation should be reduced to 1.5 million m3/a (4.1 Ml/day) for a May decision date and 1.2 million m3/a (3.3 Ml/day) for a February decision date.